wch1007/Ros-Perception/README.md

       y: 500.0
 ```

-### A single command that installs all commonly needed ROS 2 Humble packages for realsense2_camera, yolo_ros, and aruco_pose_estimation so you don’t have to chase them down one-by-one:
+### A single command that installs all commonly needed ROS 2 Humble packages for realsense2_camera, yolo_ros, and aruco_pose_estimation so you don't have to chase them down one-by-one:

 sudo apt update && sudo apt install -y \
   ros-humble-cv-bridge \